Loader

 As Mayor of Whistler, I am pleased to share this Business Tool Kit for the National Day of Truth and Reconciliation, in partnership with the Whistler Chamber of Commerce.

-I am proud to live and work in the territories of the Lil’wat Nation and Squamish Nation.
+I am deeply grateful to live and work in the territories of the Lil’wat Nation and Squamish Nation.

-We believe one of the most important actions we can take to support Truth and Reconciliation is to listen and learn.
+We believe some of the most important actions we can take to support Truth and Reconciliation are to listen and learn.
 The municipality continues to contemplate meaningful ways to learn and acknowledge our colonial past and support Council, staff and the community in their learning journey.

 Now is the time to stand with Indigenous Peoples and to acknowledge the trauma that colonialism and residential schools has caused.
 This acknowledgment of our shared history is an important first step in advancing reconciliation locally and nationally.